 - Perform the works agreed, as efficiently as possible, to ensure the best results and avoid unnecessary delays

 - Keep our clients informed on the progress of the work

 - Clean after themselves when they finish their work, leaving the roof and its surroundings looking clean and neat

 The Reception of the Works

 When our roof repair services team finishes repairing a roof, they let the clients assess their work and see if the results comply with their needs and expectations.
 Depending on the type and complexity of the work involved, they may give maintenance advice and explain warranty terms as well.

 At Lanier Roofing and Restoration, we treasure our clients’ satisfaction above everything else.
-No matter if you live in Atlanta or Savannah, GA, Greenville or Charleston, SC, or their surroundings, you can be sure our roofing technicians will not rest until they see you happy with the results of their work and glad you chose our roof repair services.
-Contact us now for your roof repair services and let us give your roof the strength and the durability it needs to protect your home and peace of mind!
+No matter if you live in Atlanta or Savannah, GA, Charleston or Greenville, SC, or their surroundings, you can be sure our roofing technicians will not rest until they see you happy with the results of their work and glad you chose our roof repair services.
+Contact us now by calling (864) 990-4836 for your roof repair services and let us give your roof the strength and the durability it needs to protect your home and peace of mind!